Members-at-Large

 Erica Maier

 My name is Erica Maier and I am a current Member-at-Large.
 I live on Treaty 6 Territory in Saskatoon, SK and work with Meewasin Valley Authority as a Resource Management Technician.
 I completed a BSc Honours in Archaeology in 2016 at the University of Saskatchewan, and was fortunate to attend field school both at Wanuskewin Heritage Park and at the Bamfield Marine Sciences Centre in Huu-ay-aht Territory.
-I am a Certified Tourism Professional with eMerit as a Heritage Interpreter, and currently a part-time student through the University of Victoria working towards a General Studies certificate that focuses on blending Ecological Restoration and Cultural Resource Management.
-My work experience includes the Diefenbaker Canada Centre, as a Junior Archaeologist at Stantec, in various non-profits with a focus on educational programming, and now working in environmental conservation with a special interest in the relationship between natural and cultural resource management.
-From my work and volunteer experience, I bring a skill set of inclusive program planning, volunteer coordinating, experience in designing educational, tourism and recreation programs, and public engagement with many stakeholders.
+I am a Certified Tourism Professional with eMerit as a Heritage Interpreter, and currently a part-time student through the University of Saskatchewan’s Art and Artisanship Program.
+My work experience includes the Diefenbaker Canada Centre, a Junior Archaeologist at Stantec, in various non-profits with a focus on educational programming, and now working in environmental conservation with a special interest in the relationship between natural and cultural resource management.
+From my work and volunteer experience, I bring a skill set of environmental management, public engagement, volunteer coordinating, and designing and delivering educational, tourism and recreation programs.

 Jody Pletz